praveensirvi1212/webdev/README.md

 	          - `ansible-playbook /playbooks/docker.yml`

 1. Login to Docker host and check images and containers. (no images and containers)
-1. login to docker hub and check. shouldn't find images with for valaxy_demo
+1. login to docker hub and check. shouldn't find images with for job_name:v1.build_id
 1. Execute Jenkins job
 1. check images in Docker hub.
 Now you could able to see new images pushed to Valaxy Docker_Hub